 While sitting around the cafeteria talking about the National Institute of Standards and Technology’s (NIST) cloud initiative, I posed a question to a group of usability professionals: “Is there such a thing as cloud usability?”
 I figured there must be.
 Just as in the past, when having a mainframe and terminal dictated the user experience, having your application or service hosted off the desktop would affect the user in some way.
 However, the only consensus we reached that day at the lunch table was that this would be an interesting topic to look at.
-That conversation peaked my interest and eventually led to this article (and beyond).
+That conversation piqued my interest and eventually led to this article (and beyond).

 We know that it seems more and more products and services are moving to the cloud.
 Favorite software packages are now only available on the cloud by subscription.
 Organizations are increasingly adopting cloud-based services to address their information technology (IT) needs for software, hardware, or network bandwidth.
 It’s easy to see the advantages to business of moving to the cloud, but who’s looking out for the user and what their experience with the cloud should be?

-Cloud computing is a model for enabling ubiquitous, convenient, on demand network access to a shared pool of configurable computing resources (for example, networks, servers, storage, applications, and services) that can be rapidly provisioned and released with minimal management effort or service provider interaction.
+Cloud computing is a model for enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources (for example, networks, servers, storage, applications, and services) that can be rapidly provisioned and released with minimal management effort or service provider interaction.
 Various cloud service providers offer different models and deployment types of cloud services.
 As a result there is no consistency to the user experience—the same product or service may be available from the cloud for different platforms, each with a different user experience.
 Sometimes the cloud version varies quite a lot from the more familiar desktop version.

 Many frameworks and taxonomies have been developed to assist enterprises as they consider the use of the cloud.
 These frameworks generally focus on technical capabilities and measure business services.
 Usability features have only been mentioned in passing, if at all.

 To better enable ready adoption (acceptance and utilization), users’ needs (and their goals) must be incorporated into the process of cloud implementation.
 Our framework is driven by user needs.
-We identified five attributes that are further compartmented into elements and associated measures to ensure that critical usability areas are not overlooked.
+We identified five attributes that are further compartmentalized into elements and associated measures to ensure that critical usability areas are not overlooked.

 A Framework for Cloud Usability

 When we started thinking about how to apply the well-established usability principles, guidelines, and metrics for desktop software to cloud services, we found that the complexity and diversity of cloud systems makes it difficult to evaluate the user experience using typical usability evaluation techniques.
 Freed from the constraints of desktop operating systems, there is no consistency to the user experience.
 And the capabilities of browser or mobile app interfaces don’t always replace the richer interactions of the desktop experience.
-In short, there is little consistency among cloud services from different companies and critical areas of usability are often overlooked.
-For example, over the years, website design has coalesced around having the upper right hand area as a placement for logos that take you to the homepage.
+In short, there is little consistency among cloud services from different companies, and critical areas of usability are often overlooked.
+For example, over the years, website design has coalesced around having the upper left-hand area as a placement for logos that take you to the homepage.
 This consistency of function placement is not always present among cloud applications.